Cognigy/Documentation/docs/en/docs/usage-doc.md

 - Make a copy of the en directory and rename it to another language abbreviation (e.g. de, ru, ja, fr)
 - Delete unnescesarry directories (css, js, img)
-- Modify the YAML file located in the directory of the specific language
+- Modify the YML file located in the directory of the specific language
-  - Add the language to the Language changer drop down by adding the language to the "alternate" section of YAML file
+  - Add the language to the Language changer drop down by adding the language to the "alternate" section of YML file

 <figure>
   <img class="image-center" src="{{config.site_url}}img/alternate language.png" width="100%" />